Hungry Happenings

 The ladybugs are created by cutting a simple egg shape out of the cereal treats then dipping them in red-colored confectionery coating and decorating them with modeling chocolate ovals and circles.

 This project would be great to make with kids and will make wonderful treats for this holiday.
-Wrap your ladybug pops in a clear cellophane bag, tie with a ribbon, attach a cute card, and give away as a special Valentine’s Day treat.
+Wrap your ladybug pops in a clear cellophane bag, tie them with a ribbon, attach a cute card, and give them away as a special Valentine's Day treat.

 water